The Stellenbosch Wine Farms, as the Stellenbosch Wineries are referred to in South Africa, are a must visit for any wine lover visiting this area.

 Next head to the Hartenberg Estate for a light lunch (and some more wine tasting, of course).
 Enjoy the beautiful hilly vista by ordering one of their picnic menus and sampling their delicacies on the grounds.

-Wine Tour Itinerary 3 – Wine and Wildlife
+Stellenbosch Wine Farms Itinerary 3: Wine and Wildlife

 Finish of your day with a Taste of Vergenoegd, a delicious tasting menu prepared on site.